SuganyaNammalvar/Hospitality-Analysis/README.md

 Average Rating: With an average guest rating of 3.62, AtliQ Grands is providing a positive guest experience.
 To keep this up, it’s important to continue improving service and listen to guest feedback to maintain and raise this rating.

+Provide discounts for business travellers or those making longer-term reservations, as weekdays generate the most money.
+Additionally, think about improving amenities at business hotels to improve the overall visitor experience.